Non-perturbaitve effects for the isoscalar light vector $\omega$-meson in charmed meson semileptonic decays: Introduction

-Furthermore, it should be briefly mentioned that the neutral vector meson $\omega$ is characterized by an isospin of $I=0$.
-Its quark wave function is $(u\bar{u}+d\bar{d})/\sqrt{2}$.
+Furthermore, there exists an interesting phenomenon between these two mesons.
+The neutral vector meson $\omega$ is characterized by an isospin of $I=0$.
+Its branching fraction of dominant decay channel is $\mathcal{B}(\omega\to \pi^+\pi^-\pi^0)= 0.892\pm0.007$.
 At the hadronic level, there exists a mixing effect between the $\rho^0$ and $\omega$-mesons.
 In the $\rho$-$\omega$ resonance region, the cross-section of $e^+e^-\to \pi^+\pi^-$ process exhibits a narrow interference shoulder, which arises from the superposition of the narrow $\omega$ resonance and broad $\rho$ resonance exchange amplitudes~\cite{Barkov:1985ac}.
 In fact, in the process of strong interaction participation, $\omega$-meson is not allowed to decay into pion pairs, because it violates the $G$-parity.
 However, the participation of the electromagnetic interaction and the isospin breaking caused by the mass difference of the $u,d$-quark will cause the pure isospin states $\rho_{I}$ (pure isovector $\rho$) and $\omega_{I}$ (pure isoscalar $\omega$) to mix, resulting in the mass eigenstates $\rho$ and $\omega$ being the superposition of two initial fields~\cite{Gao:1998gr,OConnell:1995nse,Maltman:1996kj,Glashow:1961dn}.
 The $\rho$-$\omega$ mixing can be described by the physical basis